EKCO: Merger and restructuring

+and would only allow them to purchase 60% of the shareholding.
+Philips created Pye Holdings to manage the group, and in 1976 completed the purchase of the remaining shares.
+By the early 1970s, the Ekco brand had all but disappeared from electronic products.

 Legacy

 The main factory at Southend-on-Sea was, after being sold to the Access credit card company, demolished to make way for a housing development.
-The Ekco name lives on within the development, and the site still hosts the Ekco Social and Sports Club.
+The Ekco name lives on within the development, and the site still hosts the Ekco Social and Sports Club, while the clubs football team Ekco Park F.C. still carry the name.
 A statue of Eric Cole was commissioned for the housing development in 2020.

+The EKCO brand was bought by Chinese company International Audio Group in 2009.

-Southend Museums Service is home to the world's largest collection of Ekco material including radios, television sets, electric heaters and blankets, bathroom accessories, domestic design, kitchenware, and a large archive of documents and ephemera.
+Southend Museums is home to the world's largest collection of Ekco material including radios, television sets, electric heaters and blankets, bathroom accessories, domestic design, kitchenware, and a large archive of documents and ephemera.

-An exhibition celebrating the centenary of the foundation of Eric Cole's first radio repairing business will open at Southend Central Museum on November 26th 2022, until November 2023.
+The Science Museum, London holds a collection of EKCO Electronics, Ekco Heating and Appliances, and Ekco Plastics, while the Museum of Design in Plastic has a collection of Ekco products.
+The Victoria and Albert Museum have 71 items from Ekco in their collection.